algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 #### GitHub Actions

-GitHub Actions allow users to create/implement workflows to automate certain tasks when certain conditions are fulfilled, the workflow is composed of 3 parts:
+GitHub Actions allow it's users to create/implement workflows to automate certain tasks when certain conditions are fulfilled, the workflow is composed of 3 parts:

 - It's name
 - The activation condition